mangaki/imagine-cup/presentation-en.md

 #### Pitch

-Everyone regularly ask themselves which movie, series or book they should watch next, according to their tastes.
+Everyone regularly ask themselves what movie, series or book they should watch next, according to their tastes.
 Mangaki wants to innovate access to culture by providing a unique user experience.

 Innovation: Adaptive Testing for Personalized Recommendations {-}
 =============================================================